Metacade (MCADE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metacade Historical Price

-According to the latest data gathered on Metacade live price page, the current price of Metacade is 0.01120951USD.
-The circulating supply of Metacade(MCADE) is 1.67B MCADE , giving it a market capitalization of $18.74M.
+According to the latest data gathered on Metacade live price page, the current price of Metacade is 0.01093743USD.
+The circulating supply of Metacade(MCADE) is 1.68B MCADE , giving it a market capitalization of $18.29M.

 The Metacade Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MCADE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.